claire-west/apps/README.md

 ### Features
 - hash-based navigation and routing
-- dynamically loaded scripts, html, iframes, and css
+- dynamically loaded scripts, html, fragemnts, iframes, and css
 - shared google sign-on across all apps

 ### Apps
 - a browser-based version of my original Twitch Stream Utility
 - a lightweight utility to browse anime from Crunchyroll
-- a cloud-based pinboard app using Google SignIn
+- a cloud-based pinboard app using google sign-on
-- an old, somewhat unstable dynamic form builder
+- an old, somewhat unstable dynamic form builder (via iframe)